 What an exhilarating time to begin graduate study in biomedical research!
-The explosion in new discoveries coupled to rapid advances in technology make it possible to tackle virtually any fundamental biological question that motivates you.
+The explosion in new discoveries coupled to rapid advances in technology make it possible to tackle virtually any fundamental biological or biomedical question that motivates you.
 Many of the most exciting developments have been made working at the interface between two (or more) disciplines.
 For this reason, today’s scientific researchers need to be collaborative, communicative, and imaginative.
 We develop these professional qualities in each of our 14 graduate programs starting from your first weeks in BBSP.
 Explore this Prospective Students section for details about how the BBSP structure can be tailored to your specific goals.

 All of these elements come together in Chapel Hill with its natural beauty, pleasant weather, diverse cultural offerings, and relaxed living environment.
 I invite you to explore this website to see how UNC will launch your unique scientific career.